 - ‘Violence and Revenge in Fifteenth-century Political Literature’, Annali d’Italianistica, 35 (2017), pp. 71-88.

 - ‘Renaissance Conspiracies in Nineteenth-century Italian Art: The Rediscovery of History between Literature and Visual Culture’, Comitatus.
 A Journal of Medieval and Renaissance Studies, 48 (2017), pp 161-184.

-- ‘The conflict after the Pazzi Conspiracy and Poliziano’s Coniurationis commentarium: Literature, Law and Politics’, in Forum Italicum, Special Issue: The Interplay of Law & Literature in the Italian Tradition, 53 (2019), in press.
+- ‘The Conflict after the Pazzi Conspiracy and Poliziano’s Coniurationis commentarium: Literature, Law and Politics’, in Forum Italicum, Special Issue: The Interplay of Law & Literature in the Italian Tradition, 53 (2019), pp. 327-349.

 - ‘Filelfo e Carlo Gonzaga: l’Oratio de laudibus illustris Karoli Gonzagae, tra storia, oratoria e teoria politica’, in Francesco Filelfo, Opere storiche e politiche.
 I. Filelfo e la storia, ed. by G. Albanese, P. Pontari (Firenze: SISMEL, 2017), pp. 127-144.

 - ‘Humanist Epic between Classical Legacy and Contemporary History: Orazio Romano’s Porcaria (1453)’, in Making and Rethinking Renaissance between Greek and Latin in 15-16th century Europe, ed. by S. Harrison and G. Abbamonte (Berlin - New York, Walter de Gruyter, Series Trend in Classics: 2019), pp. 231-249.